- At least 42 people are killed in fighting

 - The region was a stronghold for Islamist rebels during a bloody civil war

-Communication lines, including cell phones and Internet service, were severed.
+The cutoff of cell phone and Internet service began late last month.
 Aid workers, some of whom had satellite telephones, were evacuated.

-The government accuses Ayombekov's fighters in last weekend's killing of Maj.
+The government has accused Ayombekov's fighters in the July killing of Maj.
 Gen. Abdullo Nazarov, head of the regional branch of the State Committee on National Security, which is a successor to the Soviet KGB.

 A spokesman for the government in the Tajik capital of Dushanbe said the killing was "the last straw."
 He said the warlords were troublemakers.

-In his last public appearance before he went into hiding early this week, Ayombekov told reporters that Nazarov's security detail had failed to protect him.
+In his last public appearance before he went into hiding in late July, Ayombekov told reporters that Nazarov's security detail had failed to protect him.
 It was not clear what he meant by that.

-Until last week, Ayombekov had been working for Nazarov overseeing border security between Tajikistan and Afghanistan, an administration official in Badakhshan told CNN.
+Until mid July, Ayombekov had been working for Nazarov overseeing border security between Tajikistan and Afghanistan, an administration official in Badakhshan told CNN.
 The official did not want to be identified because he is not allowed to speak to the news media.

 Tajikistan gained independence with the collapse of the Soviet Union in 1991 but has been troubled by a five-year civil war that ended in 1997 as well as widespread corruption and poverty, which continue today.